CatalystCode/bedrock-end-to-end-dx/README.md

-# Bedrock Developer & Operations Experience "North Star"
+# Bedrock Developer and Operations Experience "North Star"

 A scenario based description how all the tools and components in Bedrock fit together to easily define, build, deploy, and maintain a workload running in a Kubernetes cluster.